Elevation: 9,768 ft

 This peak is not in the book.
 Published November 2019

-Peak 9768 is the middle of 3 ranked summits that lie in a North-to-South line that runs from Worthing Canyon southward to Pierce Canyon.
+Peak 9768 is the middle of three ranked summits that lie in a north-to-south line that runs from Worthing Canyon southward to Pierce Canyon.
 Each of these peaks is a gentle giant.
 Cross-country hiking here is easy and is aided by some old jeep roads.
-The 3 peaks are Peak 9693, Peak 9768, and Peak 9625.
+The three peaks are Peak 9693, Peak 9768, and Peak 9625.
 USGS Copper Mountain

 West Ridge, Class 2

-Same as for the West Ridge Route.
+Same as for the west ridge.
 This is the next leg of a ridge traverse from Peak 8992 to Peak 9768 to Peak 9625.

-From the summit, descend E then ESE on easy open scrub to find an old 2-track jeep road (not shown on maps) that leads SE to a gentle saddle.
+From the summit, descend east then east-southeast on easy open scrub to find an old 2-track jeep road (not shown on maps) that leads southeast to a gentle saddle.